PIE: Performance Interval Estimation for Free-Form Generation Tasks: Findings

+One plausible explanation is RF-LLMaaJ’s sensitivity to prompt formulation and target specification.
+Although both RF-LLMaaJ and verbalized confidence rely on in-context LLM predictions, verbalized confidence appears more stable across tasks, whereas RF-LLMaaJ must predict diverse task-specific metrics, which few-shot prompting may not reliably support.
+Taken together, these findings indicate that confidence estimates are informative signals for PIE but require supervision for effective calibration, while RF-LLMaaJ approaches remain less reliable across metrics and evaluation sources.

-\textbf{Graph-based consistency features consistently outperform all other CE-Reg methods across every dataset and metric} Among all CE-Reg, the four graph-based consistency measures (DegMat, Eccentricity, EigVal, LexSim) achieve the lowest CRPS, indicating that capturing variability across multiple generations provides a stronger predictive signal than one- or two-step verbalized confidence prompts, on all types of dataset or metrics.
+\textbf{PIE benefits most from graph-based consistency features.} Among all CE-Reg, the four graph-based consistency measures (DegMat, Eccentricity, EigVal, LexSim) achieve the lowest CRPS, indicating that capturing variability across multiple generations provides a stronger predictive signal than one- or two-step verbalized confidence prompts, on all types of datasets and metrics.
 By contrast, the NumSemSets consistency metric performs on par with the verbalized methods, trailing the graph-based techniques.
 Better results from graph-based consistency over NumSemSets and verbalized confidence are more obviously reflected in the ACE and PC measures (Tables \ref{tab:benchmark_ace} and \ref{tab:benchmark_corr}).